 The footage shows that in some places on the fuselage, parts of the fuselage are removed, and the "insides" of the fighter are visible.

-The multi-purpose aircraft is designed to destroy all types of air targets in close and long-range combat, to engage surface and ground targets of the enemy while overcoming air defense systems.
+The multi-purpose aircraft is designed to destroy all types of air targets in close and long-range combat, and to engage surface and ground targets of the enemy while overcoming air defense systems.
 Its first flight took place on January 29, 2010.

 The aircraft is characterized by low visibility to enemy radars and can use a wide range of guided high-precision weapons.